 Situated just across the River Plate from Buenos Aires, tourists are drawn to the historically intriguing town of Colonia, the eclectic capital of Montevideo and the beautiful Atlantic beach resorts such as the exclusive Punta del Este.

 Uruguay has an exceptionally fine temperate climate, with mild summers and winters and distinct seasons.
-Summer is from December to March and is the most pleasant time, especially along the coast.
-For fine weather, December and March are good months to visit.
+Summer is from December to March and is the most pleasant time.